-Students must complete at least 192 clinical hours prior to starting the field Capstone experience unless clinical unit availability has been severely limited.
-The remaining shift may be completed concurrent with the field experience based on patient contact and skill requirements yet to be met by individual students.
+Students rotate through hospitals that belong to the NWC EMS System: Advocate Good Shepherd, Ascension Alexian Brothers, Ascension Resurrection, Ascension Saint Alexius, and NCH based on units and times available at that facility.
+They must complete at least 192 clinical hours prior to starting the field Capstone experience unless clinical unit availability has been severely limited and the remaining EMS 218 hours may be completed concurrently with the field experience.
 If clinical unit limitations occur, the Program has contingency plans for substituting hospital rotations with field experiences and approved simulations.